LiamWray00/SOAR-Automation-n8n/Journal/Day-5.md

 ---

 ## Key Takeaways
-- Always handle null cases in Code nodes — not every Wazuh alert contains a source IP
+- Always handle null cases in Code nodes; not every Wazuh alert contains a source IP
-- Node names in n8n expressions must match exactly — "Code in JavaScript" vs "Code" breaks the workflow
+- Node names in n8n expressions must match exactly to "Code in JavaScript" vs "Code" because it breaks the workflow
 - Full pipeline runs in under 3 seconds from Wazuh detection to email delivery
-- Private internal IPs return score 0 from AbuseIPDB — this is correct behavior not a failure
+- Private internal IPs return score 0 from AbuseIPDB; this signals correct behavior, not a failure